 - Tomatoes: 2 Brandywine heirloom, 2 Cherokee Purple heirloom, 2 Early Girl hybrid, 1 Black Cherry heirloom (BEST flavor ever), and 3 Roma/Paste.
 These 10 plants will go into 2 12-foot beds and should produce enough for lots of fresh eating as well as salsa, addictive chutney, pizza sauce, and some dried tomatoes in olive oil.

-- Corn: 2 12-ft rows total of Quickie and Incredible
+- Corn: 2 12-ft rows total of Natural Sweet and Incredible

 - Hot Peppers: 6 Jalapeno and 3 Anaheim

 - Sweet peppers: 6 total - 3 of an Early Red Bell and 3 Mini Bells